Launch your Career

 Fill needs – don’t step on toes

-You want to be sure that you’re offering to fill needs the company has, not offering to replace someone — particularly not your contact.
-Ask if there’s anything they need, and offer your skills — tactfully.
+You want to be sure that you’re offering to fill the company’s needs, not to replace someone—particularly not your contact.
+Ask if there’s anything they need, and offer your skills tactfully.
 Don’t ever start with criticisms.
 That won’t get your resume anywhere but the trash bin.

 You’re an intern, not a slave

 Although the job market may be challenging, it doesn’t excuse mistreatment, even in an internship role.
 Refuse to tolerate intrusive or degrading hiring practices, and only assume tasks you’re willing to do.
-Evaluate your internship‘s advantages about your responsibilities, and take a stand when circumstances deteriorate.
+Evaluate your internship‘s advantages and responsibilities, and take a stand when circumstances deteriorate.

-If you’re overburdened, consider inquiring about a full-time position, and if it’s unfeasible, it may be time to transition on after leveraging your experience.
+If you’re overburdened, consider inquiring about a full-time position.
+If that’s unfeasible, it may be time to transition after leveraging your experience.
 Remember that your internship can benefit both you and the company, so approach it as such.

 How To Land Your Dream Internship: Proven Step-By-Step System To Gain Real World Experience